 .- readerDdot

-numeric (required): Dose rate of the irradiation source of the OSL reader and its error, given as a numeric vector of length two.
+numeric (required): A vector of length 2 for the dose rate of the irradiation source of the OSL reader and its error.
 Expected unit: Gy/s.
 Example:

 readerDdot = c(0.08, 0.01)